Medical Malpractice Claims: Understanding the Practical Process

 Patients may file medical malpractice claims for a wide variety of reasons, such as neglecting to obtain patient informed consent.
 Some of the more common reasons for a malpractice lawsuit are:

-1. Diagnosis-related claims
+1. Diagnosis-related Claims

 Medicine is not an exact science, and even the best doctors can make errors in diagnosis.
-Failing to diagnose or misdiagnosing a serious condition is a leading cause of medical malpractice claims.
+Failure to diagnose or misdiagnosing a serious condition is a leading cause of medical malpractice claims.
 The majority of serious misdiagnoses involve vascular events, infections, and cancers.

-2. Surgery-related claims
+2. Surgery-related Claims

 Surgery has inherent risks for both patients and their physicians.
 It’s the second-most common reason for malpractice claims, after diagnosis-related issues.
 Often, patients allege their surgeon lacked technical skill or failed to use good judgment.
 Less commonly, lawsuits are filed due to retained surgical items or wrong site surgery.

-3. Medication-related claims
+3. Medication-related Claims

 Medications have the potential to cause serious harm when they’re used incorrectly.
 Some common medication errors include prescribing the wrong medication or the wrong dosage, or administering a medication through an incorrect route.

-4. Childbirth-related claims
+4. Childbirth-related Claims

 Out of all medical specialties, obstetrician-gynecologists are the most likely to face medical malpractice lawsuits, with 62.4% being sued at some point during their careers.
 Some of the more common reasons for lawsuits include inadequate prenatal care and the failure to timely respond to complications for the fetus and/or mother during labor and delivery.

-The Elements of a Medical Malpractice Claim
+The 4 Elements of a Medical Malpractice Claim

 There are four elements of a medical malpractice claim.
 A patient who brings a claim must prove all four elements..
 The physician, on the other hand, must only defeat one element to successfully defeat the claim.